syh7/DnDwiki/src/main/resources/raw/darninia/session 20 - there is no egg in itron.md

 - Saw andarin Dorian leave a while ago
 - Possibly Dorian = Wacomar
 - Dalynn transforms in a horse and Faramar rides her
-- Kora + Fredrik go to get horses
+- Kora + Frederik go to get horses

 + Catch up to Wacomar
 + Faramar and Wacomar struggle long enough to let Kora and EotM catch up
 + Eventually Faramar Hold Persons Wacomar

 - Get the bag and The Egg off of Wacomar
-- Fredrik + Kora leave with the egg.
+- Frederik + Kora leave with the egg.
 - Go to the watch tower to hide the egg
 - Everybody meets up to the compound
 - Wacomar has no energy left Faramar is weary